 *** Courses can vary from one to six credits; this total represents a standard 3 credit course

 The Master of Science in Mental Health Counseling Program prepares students to become a Licensed Mental Health Counselor (LMHC) through the Board of Allied Mental Health through the Commonwealth of Massachusetts.
-The University of Massachusetts is accredited by the New England Association of Schools and Colleges (NEASC).
+The University of Massachusetts is accredited by the New England Commission of Higher Education (NECHE).